pyFFTW/pyFFTW/README.rst

   python cython_setup.py build_ext --inplace

-That cythons the python extension and builds it into a shared library which is placed in pyfftw/.
+That cythons the python extension and builds it into a shared library which is placed in `pyfftw/`.
 The directory can then be treated as a python package.

-After you've run cython_setup.py, you then have a normal C extension in the pyfftw directory.
-Further building can be done with the setup.py script (as is usually the case).
+After you've run `cython_setup.py`, you then have a normal C extension in the `pyfftw` directory.
+Further building can be done with the `setup.py` script (as is usually the case).

 For more ways of building and installing, see the `distutils documentation <http://docs.python.org/distutils/builtdist.html>`_